 No Vehicle will be placed on the disabled Vehicle list more than one time per month unless the operator will accept assistance from the Department of Transportation and Parking or a tow firm.
 Persons who exceed the limitations for placing their Vehicle on the disabled list and do not accept assistance shall be subject to the appropriate penalty if the Vehicle remains parked in violation of this Ordinance.
 If the Department of Transportation and Parking has permits available for the lot in which the Vehicle is parked, the operator may be required to purchase a permit rather than be placed on the disabled list.

-If the assigned zone is full, a temporary permit for an alternate zone may be obtained from the Department of Transportation and Parking in the Public Safety building located off Manning Drive.
+If the assigned zone is full, a temporary permit for an alternate zone may be obtained from the Department of Transportation and Parking in the Public Safety building located off Manning Drive (285 Manning Drive, Chapel Hill, NC 27599).
 UNC Hospitals’ employees may obtain temporary permits from the Hospital Parking Office.

-It is unlawful to park a Vehicle within any zone other than the one authorized by permit, as displayed on the registered Vehicle.
-Vehicles displaying a valid special permit obtained through the Department of Transportation and Parking may park as indicated by use of those permits and their related restrictions.
-All Main Campus permits shall also be valid in any R Zone lot.
+It is unlawful for any person to park a Vehicle within any zone other than the one authorized by the appropriate permit.
+Any person possessing a valid special permit obtained through the Department of Transportation and Parking may park as indicated by use of those permits and their related restrictions.
+All Main Campus permits shall also be valid in any R Zone lots, excluding R2 lots.

 A guide that summarizes the regulations and a map depicting the University’s parking zones is available on the Department of Transportation and Parking website.
 The University’s parking zones are as follows: